ibm-cloud-docs/solution-tutorials/infrastructure-to-kubernetes.md

 {: #objectives}

-- Understand how to map components between VM and Kubernetes.
+- Understand how to map components between VMs and Kubernetes.
 - Containerize application.
-- Deploy the containerized application to IBM Cloud Container Service.
+- Deploy the container to Kubernetes cluster on IBM Cloud Container Service.
 - Extend the application with IBM Cloud services.

 ## Services used